1 9 7 8 – 1 9 8 1 (UK)

 This change of direction led to a much more intimate small-scale style of warfare between the two opposing forces, the chief highlight of which were the complex and ambiguous love/hate relationship between Avon and the physical embodiment of the Federation, Servalan – an almost high camp performance from Jacqueline Pearce, which nevertheless demonstrated the character’s cold-blooded insanity to sometimes chilling effect.

-Servalan (pictured at left) put the opera into space-opera with increasingly architectural costumes and a performance that puts all other divas to shame.
+Servalan (pictured below) put the opera into space-opera with increasingly architectural costumes and a performance that puts all other divas to shame.

 A textbook sociopath who would destroy a planet to advance her ambitions and happily use sex as a weapon, she rose through Federation ranks to become President.
 Sadly her empire collapsed soon after.